thotamohan/Activity-Recognition-System/README.md

 ## **Task:**
 An interesting task in machine learning is classification of time series.
-In this problem, we will classify the activities of humans based on time series obtained by a Wireless Sensor Network.
+In this problem, I will classify the activities of humans based on time series obtained by a Wireless Sensor Network.

 ## **Dataset details**